sensu/sensu-docs/content/sensu-go/5.16/reference/backend.md

 | insecure-skip-tls-verify |      |
 ---------------------------|------
-description                | `true` to skip SSL verification.
+description                | If `true`, skip SSL verification.
 Otherwise, `false`. _**WARNING**: This configuration flag is intended for use in development systems only.
 Do not use this flag in production._ type                       | Boolean default                    | `false` example                    | {{< highlight shell >}}# Command line example